matteoram/PPC_Data_Analysis_Pipeline/README.md

 Kobo data (unless you went in and messed with the code, which would be simple enough if you wanted to do that.)

+### Colombia Data

+The Colombia data, currently hosted on Kobo's server, was uploaded using a one-time script as each round of data collection was digitized.
+This data should be extracted and analyzed using the main data extraction script.
+For detailed instructions on how to use the scripts related to the Colombia data, please refer to the "PPC Pipeline Supplementary Documentation - Version 2".

 ### IMP Data Pipeline

 1.) **IMP\_Invasive\_Species\_Scanner:** This MUST be run before the